stanfordjournalism/stanford-progj-2020/docs/power_tools_for_data_wrangling.md

 ## Data wrangling

-Data wrangling is a catch-all term for a variety of tasks common to news projects (and data work in general).
+Data wrangling encompasses a variety of tasks common to news projects (and data work in general).
 A few of the common tasks are:

 * **Converting** data from one format to another.
 * **Leveling up** on the characteristics of a data set.
 Are the fields quantitative or qualitative?
 What is the distribution of the data in the fields?
 Min/max values?
 Are there missing values?
 * **Stacking data** spread across different files.
-This typically involves a "vertical" merge of data that is identical in structure, for example a data set that is split into yearly files.
-Merging the yearly files into a single larger file can make it easier to process and analyze using a database or programming languages.
+This typically involves a "vertical" merge of CSVs that are identical in structure, for example a data set that is split into yearly files.
+Merging the yearly files into a single larger file can make it easier to process and analyze using a database or programming language.
 This is similar in concept to a SQL UNION query.
 * **Joining data** for analytical purposes.
 This typically involves a "horizontal" merge of secondary data sources that share common identifiers.
 For example, to determine the per capita budget expenditures for a list of cities, you could merge Census population estimates with a list of spending figures for cities using a FIPS code or the combination of city and state.
 This is similar in concept to a SQL JOIN.
 * **Subsetting columns** to reduce complexity and/or file size.
 Government data often has dozens of data columns.
 It can be much easier to work with the data by targeting only the fields important to your analysis.
 This is similar in concept to a SQL SELECT query.
 * **Filtering rows** is among the most common activities for a data project.
 This is similar in concept to a SQL WHERE clause.